jnvaughn/chainofbeing/mmVaughn/mmVaughn.md

 Photo by Carl Martin published in *[Carl Martin](http://lenscratch.com/2018/11/carl-martin-an-eponymous-book-of-photography/)*

-Audio samples from assorted works by Duke Ellington, Brian Eno, Charlie Parker, and Charles Mingus
+Audio samples from assorted works by Duke Ellington, Charlie Parker, and Charles Mingus

 #### "Mr. and Miss.
 Vaughn" is a [continuous piece](mmVaughn.mp3), but individul tracks can be accessed below.
 Click on title to play and arrow to see lyrics.